iosg073/Notes-CODE-Django-1st-Repo/readme.md

 Let's also install some dependencies and save them.
 Django doesn't utilize a `Gemfile` or a `package.json`.
 Instead, we just use a text file that lists all of our dependencies.
-Pip freeze saves the dependencies in our `virtualen`v to that file.
+The `pip freeze` command saves the dependencies in our `virtualenv` to that file.

 ```bash